 The protagonist in nohgaku is called "shi-te".
-Aside from taking the role of a human, the shi-te can also be a god, a warrior's ghost, a woman's ghost, a madwoman, a tengu (a super natural mountain spirit with red skin and a long nose) or a dragon god among a wide variety of roles.
-The opposite of shi-te is called "waki", which is a role that is indispensable in most of the performances.
+Aside from taking the role of a human, the shi-te can also be a god, a warrior's ghost, a woman's ghost, a madwoman, a tengu (a supernatural mountain spirit with red skin and a long nose), or a dragon god, among a wide variety of roles.
+The counterpart of the shi-te is called “waki,” a role that is indispensable in most performances.

 The Music of Noh

 On the stage, aside from the performance of noh actors, musical accompaniment that matches the scene is also essential.
-An important factor is the instruments they use such as a transverse flute called nohkan, kotsuzumi (shoulder-drum), otsuzumi (hip drum) and taiko (stick-drum) as well as the voice of the percussionists like "yo," which is a yagoe or a "ho," which is a hagoe, as they hit the percussion instruments, such as taiko, and liven up the stage.
+An important factor is the instruments they use, such as a transverse flute called nohkan, kotsuzumi (shoulder-drum), otsuzumi (hip drum) and taiko (stick-drum) as well as the voice of the percussionists making sounds like "yo," and "ho," as they hit percussion instruments, such as taiko, and liven up the stage.

 The Noh Stage

-The noh stage, where noh is performed, is made from Japanese cypress.
+The noh stage is made from Japanese cypress.
 Among these, two of the most popular places for noh are the National Nohgaku Theater, which is a public theater and the nohgaku theater built on top of the sea at the World Heritage Site, Itsukushima Shrine.

 Points to Attending the Theater

-Before going to the theater, we recommend that you buy the written shisho (poetry and prose) at the theater shop in order to further enjoy nohgaku.
+Before going to the theater, many audience members buy the written shisho (poetry and prose) at the theater shop in order to further enjoy nohgaku.
 The flow of the story is thoroughly written on the shisho, which is the program's script, as well as the position of the characters, their emotions, and the period background.

-When going to see nohgaku you can wear casual clothes since there isn't a dress code.
-In the past, there was a lot of clapping and yelling from the audience during the performance, but the audience doesn't clap that much these days.
+When going to see nohgaku you can wear casual clothes, as there isn't a dress code.
+In the past, there was a lot of clapping and yelling from the audience during the performance, but these days, the audience doesn't tend to clap as much as in the past.
 Watching the performance silently is the typical etiquette for nohgaku.